 Synodontidae

 Lizardfishes – Elongate and cylindrical in shape.
-The mouth is wide and toothy.
-The single dorsal fin is located over the midbody line.
-An adipose fin is present (Kells and Carpenter 2011).
+Mouth wide and toothy.
+Single dorsal fin located over the midbody line.
+Adipose fin present (Kells and Carpenter 2011).

 Saurida brasiliensis – Largescale Lizardfish